Product Principles7 min read

 Empowered Teams in the AI Era

-The empowerment-autonomy matrix still applies, but AI changes what 'empowered' means when the team includes agents.
+The empowerment-autonomy matrix still applies, but AI rewrites what empowered means when agents join the team and build cycles compress to hours, not sprints.

 TL;DR